 Yes, because statistics have shown a correlation between credit score and claim frequency, and Rhode Island doesn’t prohibit the use of consumer credit history in this way (only a few states do).
 But your credit score is just one of numerous factors in determining your rate, along with your driving record, vehicle type, location, age, gender, marital status, coverage history, and others.

 Good driver discounts are something available through many car insurance companies.
 Ask yours if it has one, and how long you have to go without an accident (and possibly a moving violation) to qualify.
 While you’re at it, you could also ask about other possible discounts, such as:

-As of mid 2014, Rhode Islanders have been permitted to show digital proof of coverage on their smartphone or other mobile device.
+As of mid-2014, Rhode Islanders have been permitted to show digital proof of coverage on their smartphone or other mobile devices.